loafer-mka/version-stamper/README.md

 ```
   your_project> ./tools/stamper/version-stamper -p
-  A0.1-3.master  2023-11-06 22:17:09  andrey@makarov.local openSUSE Leap 15.5
+  v1.2-333.branchname  2023-11-06 22:17:09  your@email.org openSUSE Leap 15.5
-     VERSION_HEX=         0102014D
+     VERSION_ID=            0102014D
      VERSION_TEXT=          v1.2-333.branchname
      VERSION_PREFIX=        v
      VERSION_MAJOR=         1
      VERSION_MINOR=         2
      VERSION_BUILD=         333
      VERSION_BRANCH=        branchname
      VERSION_DIRTY=
      VERSION_DATE=          2023-11-06 22:17:09
      VERSION_SHORTDATE=     231106221709
      VERSION_UNIXTIME       1699298229
-     VERSION_SHA=         47920119e1110edeeda572e5612ab211096fdc6a
+     VERSION_SHA_LONG=      47920119e1110edeeda572e5612ab211096fdc6a
-     VERSION_SHA_ABBREV=  47920119
+     VERSION_SHA_SHORT=     47920119
      VERSION_HOSTINFO=      your@email.org openSUSE Leap 15.5
      VERSION_AUTHORSHIP=    Your Name
      VERSION_DECLARATION=   Copyright (c) Your Name 2023
+     VERSION_COMMIT_AUTHOR= Your Name
+     VERSION_COMMIT_EMAIL=  your@email.org
+     VERSION_SUBMOD_NAME=
+     VERSION_SUBMOD_PATH=
      VERSION_LEADER=
      VERSION_TRAILER=
-     VERSION_SUBMOD_NAME=
-     VERSION_SUBMOD_PATH=
      Note.
 The identifier names listed here are exposed in the plugin, not in the target file.
 ```

   Here version `v1.2` is the nearest tag containing the major and minor version numbers, 333 is the build number (the distance from the current commit to the tag), this information is returned by `git describe`.
-  Version code 0102014D is a 32-bit number containing the major version number in the high byte, the minor number in the next byte, and build number in the low 16-bit word.
+  Version code `VERSION_ID`, equal to 0102014D, is a 32-bit number containing the major version number in the high byte, the minor number in the next byte, and build number in the low 16-bit word.
 The name of the current branch `branchname` is either the name of the attached branch, or calculated if HEAD is detached (which is often the case for submodules).
 Computation cannot guarantee the correctness of the calculation or selection if there may be more than one matching branch for a given commit.

   `VERSION_DIRTY` - flag of the changed working tree (not taking into account changes in version stamps).
 Indicated by the `+` symbol if there